 The Continuing Education Department provides lifelong learning opportunities through a broad spectrum of non-credit courses, workshops and seminars developed in response to input from individuals and the business community.
-In addition to the traditional instructor led course offerings hundreds of online classes that can be accessed anytime from your internet connected PC as well as online environmental technology classes are also available.
+In addition to the traditional instructor led course offerings hundreds of online classes can be accessed anytime.
 These classes require no application fee or testing and are offered throughout the CGTC service area.
-Interested participants may register in person, by mail, or electronically via the CGTC web site, www.centralgatech.edu/ce.
+Interested participants may register in person, by mail, or electronically via the CGTC web site, www.centralgatech. edu/ce.
 Enrollment fees are charged for each course.
 Real estate and insurance courses are offered for those interested in pursuing or renewing real estate or insurance licenses.
 Students who satisfactorily complete career, professional and technical courses may receive Continuing Education Units (CEUs).
-For more information, contact Continuing Education at (478) 757-3445 in Macon or at (478) 445-2307 in Milledgeville.